 New Front Entrance

 The cost for design and construction was $1.35 million, funded in part by the City of Asheville and by the Friends of the WNC Nature Center with support from the Buncombe County Tourism Development Authority’s Tourism Product Development Fund and from Festiva.
 Other contributors include charitable foundations, businesses, and many generous individual donors.

 Red Panda Exhibit

 In prehistoric times, the Red Panda’s ancestors inhabited what is now known as the Southern Appalachian Mountains in North Carolina and Tennessee.
 The Nature Center is bringing the Red Panda to live here once again in a specially designed exhibit and breeding facility.

-The design of the new exhibit is complete.
+Construction of the new exhibit is complete.
 It will be unveiled - and the Red Pandas will be introduced - at a ribbon cutting ceremony on February 14, 2019.
 This project is funded by the Friends of the WNC Nature Center with generous support by Butch and Kathy Patrick.

-Asheville’s 42-acre WNC Nature Center is home to over 60 species of animals, including river otters, black bears, red and gray wolves and cougars.
+Asheville’s 42-acre WNC Nature Center is home to over 60 species of animals, including river otters, black bears, red and gray wolves and a cougar.
 Its mission is to connect people with the animals and plants native to the Southern Appalachian Mountain region by inspiring appreciation, nurturing understanding, and advancing conservation of the region’s rich biodiversity.
 The Nature Center is proud to be accredited by the Association of Zoos and Aquariums.
 For more information about the WNC Nature Center, visit their website at www.wncnaturecenter.com

 An active non-profit organization, Friends of the WNC Nature Center, is a vital partner in the center’s growth and success.
 For more information on the Friends of the WNC Nature Center, or to join the Friends and support future projects, visit www.wildwnc.org